Cisco-Talos/clamav-documentation/src/appendix/CvdPrivateMirror.md

 # 2. Use an HTTP Range-request to check if there is an update, rather than DNS.
 PrivateMirror http://mirror.mylan:8000

-# ScriptedUpdates is needed because you won't be serving CDIFF files.
+# ScriptedUpdates is not needed because you won't be serving CDIFF files.
 ScriptedUpdates no
 ```